cunhetcop/VMA-FinalProject/README.md

 **Bugs during project starting on:**
+1. If an error occurs when running main.go try running this command: "docker-compose down" at the terminal of the project directory
-1. If there is a redis initialization error, try changing the following value in the .env file: "localhost:6379" to "redis:6379".
+2. If there is a redis initialization error, try changing the following value in the .env file: "localhost:6379" to "redis:6379".
 Or try changing to another port
-2. If there is any error with go mod or go sum, run the command "go mod tidy" (not recommended)
+3. If there is any error with go mod or go sum, run the command "go mod tidy" (not recommended)
-3. If you have any questions, please contact me by email: linhnh4@vmodev.com
+4. If you have any questions, please contact me by email: linhnh4@vmodev.com

 **THANK YOU**